 The variation can be highlighted in a number of ways.
 For example, placing both images side by side, the minor differences in positions of features should be noticeable.

 A more dramatic method is to create an animated image which flicks between both versions.

 The visibility of libration on a large scale (eg, in a full disc image) depends on the variance between latitude and longitude libration values over the comparison period.

 Another more ambitious project can be achieved by attempting to photograph every phase of the Moon over a month.

 If you’re imaging from the UK, probably the biggest hurdle to overcome is the British weather.
 You would have to be very lucky to be able to catch one phase every day over a month, but it may be possible to grab shorter sequences that still show the effects of libration.

 Recommended equipment: 1,000mm focal length telescope, DSLR camera or equivalent

 Plan your shots; the best results will be achieved if you capture photographs under similar conditions.
 Select a time when the sky will be dark, as this will provide maximum contrast, but also removes any variation in appearance caused by blue or twilight-lit background skies.

 Select the right focal length for the task; an optimum setup is one that clearly shows lunar features beyond just the dark seas.
-A telescope with a 1,000mm focal length will work well with a DSLR or MILC-type camera.
+A telescope with a 1,000mm focal length will work well with a DSLR or MILC-type camera (for more on DSLRs read our DSLR guide).
 Alternatively, a narrower field of view can be used to create a large-scale mosaic.

 For mosaic shots, we’d recommend using a setup that includes a high frame rate camera.
 A mono camera paired with a red or infrared pass filter can also help keep features nice and sharp.
 Don’t be overly ambitious: limit the overlapping mosaic panels to a maximum of nine; even two or four should suffice.